whistlegraph/aesthetic-computer/README.txt

 😀 TODO 😆

-- [] first set handle shouldnt be added to history
-- [] Make sure `source anything.lisp` works.
-- [] Reinstall x11 server on windows 11.
-- [] Single unbroken chat messages with no whitespace longer than a line are missing the single space gap after the username.
-- [] update privacy policy

 *** kidlisp debugger ***
   - [] light up each line as it executes
   - [] be able to see the values visually connect